hloucks/CenSatData/T2TPrimates/README.md

 First draft primate censat annotations for *Pongo abellie* and *Pongo pygmaeus*

 These files are rough drafts - the annotations are incomplete especially in classical human satellites and acrocentric short arms.

+## Censat v1.0 Release 6/20/24

+Centromeric satellite annotations version 1 for all T2T primates.
+HSat annotations have been improved using pentameric simple repeat annotations from Tandem Repeat Finder run via RepeatMasker.
+The following species specific manual changes have been made:
+- *Pan paniscus* the active arrays on the following contigs have been manually annotated based on visual inspection of CenpA localization and CDR: chr14_mat_hsa13, chr17_pat_hsa18, chr13_mat_hsa2b, chr13_pat_hsa2b, chr2_mat_hsa3, chr6_pat_hsa7, chr6_mat_hsa7
+- *Symphalangus syndactylus* Subterminal alpha satellite arrays were manually identified and marked as subTerm(SF4)